risk-first/website/menagerie/Coordination-Risk.md

 ### Some Real-Life Examples

 This sets an upper bound on [Coordination Risk](Coordination-Risk):  we _can't_ get rid of it completely in a software system, -or- a system on any other scale.
-We _can_ mitigate it a long way by agreeing on protocols and doing lots of communication, but fundamentally, coordination problems are inescapable at some level.
+Fundamentally, coordination problems are inescapable at some level.
+The best we can do is mitigate it by agreeing on protocols and doing lots of communication.

 Let's look at some real-life examples of how this manifests in software.

 #### ZooKeeper